VAVA-OP2/.github/profile/README.md

 # VAVA - Budget app

-### In this project we are working on a budgeting app, which is suppose to ease the management of its user's money expences and incomes
+### In this project we are working on a budgeting app, which is suppose to ease the management of its user's money expences and incomes.
+The project is implemented using modern technologies: React for frontend development, Spring Boot for the backend, and PostgreSQL as the database.

 #### With the app